You have had a surgical abortion. This is a procedure that ends pregnancy by removing the fetus and placenta from your womb (uterus).

 It is normal to feel sad or depressed after this procedure.
 Seek help from your health care provider or a counselor if these feelings do not go away.
 A family member or friend can also provide comfort.

-Take over-the-counter painkiller as instructed.
+Take over-the-counter painkillers as instructed.

 Rest as needed.

-Also, do not do any aerobic activity, including running or working out.
+Also, DO NOT do any aerobic activity, including running or working out.
 Light housework is fine.